rancher/elemental-toolkit/docs/content/en/docs/Reference/troubleshooting.md

 ## Mutating derivative images

 It can be useful to mutate derivative images and commit a container’s file changes or settings into a new image.
-This allows you to debug a container by running an interactive shell, and re-use the mutated image in cOS systems.
+This allows you to debug a container by running an interactive shell, and re-use the mutated image in Elemental systems.
 Generally, it is better to use Dockerfiles to manage your images in a documented and maintainable way.
 [Read more about creating bootable images](../../creating-derivatives/creating_bootable_images).

 Let's suppose we have the derivative original image at `$IMAGE` and we want to mutate it.
 We will push it later with another name `$NEW_IMAGE` and use it to our node downstream.